-Role(s) entitled to incentive?
-Performance indicator Please explain Monetary reward Corporate executive team Chief Executive Officer (CEO) Other, please specify Salaried employees Domtar utilizes incentive plans for salaried employees as well as a long-term incentive plan that is designed to enable executives to drive the long-term growth and financial success of the corporation, of which responsible and sustainable management of forest resources is inherently a part of.

-The company's cost and productivity goals for pulp

-and paper are influenced by the quality, quantity,

-timing and sustainability of wood resources, and the

-efficiency with which we use them.
+Monetary reward Corporate executive team Chief Executive Officer (CEO) Other, please specify Salaried employees Other, please specify Achievement of commitments and targets Domtar utilizes incentive plans for salaried employees as well as a long-term incentive plan that is designed to enable executives to drive the long-term growth and financial success of the corporation, of which responsible and sustainable management of forest resources is inherently a part of.
+The company's cost and productivity goals for pulp and paper are influenced by the quality, quantity, timing and sustainability of wood resources, and the efficiency with which we use them.
+Non- monetary reward

-Non-

-monetary

-reward